 I read so many new books every month that nighttime offers me what I'm scarcely afforded during the day - a chance to go back.
 A chance to re-read and enter a world once more, thanks to that page-turner that sees you sacrifice sleep for just one final chapter.
 For the little details you might have skimmed over; too eager to see the plot reach a conclusion, for the twist that should have been obvious only that you never saw it coming - a re-read is your second chance.
-Here are three of the best that I always recommend.
-They aren't new but so worthy of a second read.
+They aren't new but are three I always pick up again

 Little Deaths by Emma Flint